maydayv7/dotfiles/README.md

 | DATA Partition | Files  | NTFS       | 10G            |

 #### Procedure
-To install the OS, just boot the Live USB and run `sudo nixos-install-device`
+To install the OS, just boot the Live USB and run `sudo nixos install`
 In case you have downloaded the NixOS `.iso` from [here](https://nixos.org/download.html), then you can use the following commands:

 ```